GUIDE 2025

 To make sure that your users value and make use of all the hard work that you put in to create documentation, it is worth taking the time and effort to provide your documentation with a design that has high visual appeal.

 Use of appropriate font, font size, color scheme, layout, images, screenshots, and navigation elements can all contribute to increasing the visual appeal of your technical documentation.
+Additionally, utilizing usability testing templates can help ensure that your design choices effectively enhance visual appeal and user experience.

 How to Test Documentation Usability?